edsonfreirefs/A-machine-learning-approach-for-monitoring-Brazilian-optical-water-types-using-Sentinel-2-MSI/README.md

-# A-machine-learning-approach-for-monitoring-Brazilian-optical-water-types-using-Sentinel-2-MSI
+# A machine learning approach for monitoring Brazilian optical water types using Sentinel 2-MSI
 <br>
-This project contains almost all necessary steps and database used in the study to be published
+This project contains almost all necessary steps and database used in the study to be published.
+Notice that steps from 5 to 9 the database here in GitHub is not available due to the large file size of satellite images.
+For reproducing the entire study, you should download the appendix data available in the publication.

-## Summary
+# Summary
 [01_Plot OWTs](https://github.com/edsonfreirefs/A-machine-learning-approach-for-monitoring-Brazilian-optical-water-types-using-Sentinel-2-MSI/blob/main/01_Plot%20OWTs.ipynb)
 <br>
 [02_Train the classification algorithms](https://github.com/edsonfreirefs/A-machine-learning-approach-for-monitoring-Brazilian-optical-water-types-using-Sentinel-2-MSI/blob/main/02_Train%20the%20classification%20algorithms.ipynb)